agh-glk/fcs/docs/source/manager/views.rst

    :param django.http.HttpRequest request: The request object used to generate the response.
    :param int task_id: ID of the given task.
-   :return: HTML code of the page.
+   :return: redirect to :py:func:`list_tasks` if request HTTP method is POST and form with task's edited details is valid, HTML code of the page otherwise.
-   :rtype: django.http.HttpResponse
+   :rtype: django.http.HttpResponseRedirect or django.http.HttpResponse

 .. py:function:: send_feedback(request, task_id)